rmoestl/C-3PO/README.md

 ### Generating sitemap.xml and robots.txt

 C-3PO is able to generate a `sitemap.xml` (as specified at http://www.sitemaps.org) file and a `robots.txt` file.

-In order to generate a sitemap.xml, C-3PO requires **two prerequisites** to be fulfilled:
+To generate a sitemap.xml, C-3PO requires **two prerequisites** to be fulfilled:

-- there must not exist a sitemap.xml file in the source directory (the same is true for robots.txt)
+- There must not exist a sitemap.xml file in the source directory (the same is true for robots.txt).
-- the **baseUrl** (e.g. http://yodaconditions.net) setting must be set in `.c3posettings`
+- The **baseUrl** (e.g. http://yodaconditions.net) setting must be set in `.c3posettings`.

 Sometimes it's also desirable to exclude URLs from being crawled.
 This can be done in the `.c3poignore` file as described in the corresponding section.